ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why imagination becomes anxiety fuel.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the brain's obsession with what-ifs.

 ---